wrex/lessons/content/page/2-open-and-e.md

 1. The fifth fret is almost halfway between the nut and the 12th fret.
 No matter where your hand is, you’re going to be close to the nut, the 5th fret, or the 12th fret.
 If you **KNOW** the notes at these locations, figuring out the rest is easier until you **KNOW** them as well.

-2. The open 6th string is E and the note at the fifth fret is A. The open *5th* string is also an A. The interval from E up to A is known as an interval of a "perfect fourth" (because it’s four scale notes between E and A inclusive: EFGA — four notes).
+2. The A note at the fifth fret is the same as the open *5th* string note.
+The interval from E up to A is known as an interval of a "perfect fourth" (because it’s four scale notes between E and A inclusive: EFGA — four notes).
 A guitar in standard tuning has the strings tuned in fourths (with one exception that we’ll get to later).
 E to A is a fourth.
 A to D is a fourth.
 D to G is a fourth.
 B to E is a fourth.
 Being able to find fourths *along* a string as well as *between* string pairs is extremely useful as we’ll see.

 3. Because the guitar is (mostly) tuned in fourths, the notes at the fifth fret can be used to tune the next higher string.
 One way to tune the open 5th string (the note A) by ear is to play the 6th string at the 5th fret, then twist the tuning knob on the 5th string until it produces the same note.
 [I'll cover more tuning tricks and patterns in a separate blog post.]